tart-telescope/tart_website/TRANSLATING.md

 ## The easy way (small changes)

-Create a copy of the file that you would like to
+Create a copy of the file that you would like to translate -- for example the intro page is (https://github.com/tart-telescope/tart_website/blob/main/docs/intro.md).
+Make a copy of this page and translate it into the target language.
+Keep it's name the same (i.e intro.md).
+Then send this to the TART telegram group, and we will incorporate it into the language specific part of the website.

+If you are more familiar with git and github, you can use pull requests (see below).

 ## The harder way (via git)

 This way you will use the power of git to help with the translation of the site.
 You will need your own github account.